foundry-vtt-community/wiki.js/development/api/GreenSock.md

 title: GreenSock
 description: Enabling and accessing the powerful GreenSock animation API in your system or module.
 published: true
-date: 2022-02-06T08:13:05.793Z
+date: 2022-02-06T08:19:02.559Z
 tags: greensock
 editor: markdown
 dateCreated: 2022-02-06T08:13:05.793Z
 ---

 ## What Is GreenSock?
 The [GreenSock Animation Platform](https://greensock.com/) ("gsap" for short) is a robust JavaScript toolset that provides a host of powerful, easy-to-use, high-performance features for animating just about any visual element your module or system adds to the Foundry experience.
-Foundry not only exposes the core GreenSock API from within its native code, it also includes the complete suite of premium "Club GreenSock" features for your use.
-Powerful, fully-featured and easy to use, GreenSock is an excellent way to add visual flare to your creative endeavors.
+Foundry not only exposes the core GreenSock API from within its native code, it also includes the complete suite of premium "Club GreenSock" features for your use --- many of which offer unique functionality especially well-suited to Foundry projects.

 ## Learning the GreenSock API
 A tutorial on GreenSock's features is beyond the scope of this article, but don't be discouraged: GreenSock's documentation is excellent, and is directed at the beginner.
 Start [here](https://greensock.com/get-started/) for an introduction and feature overview, then head over to the [GSAP](https://greensock.com/docs/v3/GSAP) chapter of the [GreenSock Docs](https://greensock.com/docs/v3) and poke around: there are plenty of videos, examples, CodePen tutorials and the like to get you started.